Master of Health Sciences in Clinical Research Training (A-CRP-MHS)

 Certificate (Academic Core in Clinical Research Certificate)

 The certificate option leads to the Academic Core in Clinical Research Certificate awarded by the Duke University School of Medicine.
-Applicants must successfully complete the five (5) required core courses which constitute the foundation of the full degree program (CRP 241, 242, 245, 253, and 254).
+Applicants must successfully complete the 5 required core courses that constitute the foundation of the full degree program (CRP 241, 242, 245, 253, and 254).
 Students who complete the certificate may convert their status to degree-seeking and apply completed coursework toward degree requirements.
-Students must change status prior to receiving their certificate in order to become a degree candidate.
-If a student elects to pursue a degree program, a certificate will not be awarded.
-If a student is awarded a certificate and later decides to seek the degree, they are required to re-apply to the program and contact Gail Ladd (gail.ladd@duke.edu).
+Students must change their status before receiving their certificate to become a degree candidate.
+A certificate will not be awarded if a student elects to pursue a degree program.
+If a student is awarded a certificate and later decides to seek the degree, they must contact Gail Ladd (gail.ladd@duke.edu) and re-apply to the program.

 Nondegree